remult/remult/docs/tutorials/sveltekit/index.md

 By the end of the tutorial, you should have a basic understanding of Remult and how to use it to accelerate and simplify full stack app development.

-### Prerequisites

-This tutorial assumes you are familiar with `SvelteKit`.

-## 🚧 You want to have a look at the end result while we are building the tutorial?
+::: tip You want to have a look at the end result ?
 You can `degit` the final result and read the `README.md` file in the project to check it out.

 ```sh